Shot_Free_In_Montana - Vaccination Information

 http://www.vaclib.org/links/religion.htm

-Q. Does this exemption mentioned above apply to day-care?
+Q. Do the exemptions mentioned above apply to day-care?

-Note: Religious exemption to daycare applies only to Hib vaccine.
+The Religious exemption to daycare applies only to the Hib vaccine.
+This is due to a Rule/Regulation and not to Law.

 Q. Where do I get exemption forms?